SQL Reporting Sunset FAQ

 What happens to my current SQL Reporting report servers?

-Where can I find resources on SQL Server Reporting Services running on Windows Azure Virtual Machines?
+Where can I find resources on SQL Server Reporting Services running on Azure Virtual Machines?

-For resources and documentation on how to create a Windows Azure Virtual Machine with SQL Server Reporting Services (SSRS) please visit Create a Report Server on a Virtual Machine using PowerShell.
+For resources and documentation on how to create an Azure Virtual Machine with SQL Server Reporting Services (SSRS) please visit Create a Report Server on a Virtual Machine using PowerShell.

-What are the benefits of reporting with SSRS running on Windows Azure Virtual Machines?
+What are the benefits of reporting with SSRS running on Azure Virtual Machines?

 Can I create a new report server in SQL Reporting prior to the sunset?